 He recommended every eligible person get a booster shot.
 Studies show the booster shots greatly improve immunity against the virus.
 Protection from the initial series of shots begins to wane in the months afterward.
 People who have had COVID-19 infections and who later received the complete vaccination regimen should also still get the booster shot because of waning immunity months later and the possibility of being reinfected, he said.

 Currently, only people ages 65 and older or those who have medical conditions that make them vulnerable to serious illness can receive a booster shot.
 Drugmaker Pfizer submitted data to the Food and Drug Administration on Tuesday for an emergency use authorization of booster shots for anyone ages 18 and older, he noted.
-On Wednesday, the Santa Clara County public health department encouraged anyone who lives or works in the county to get a booster shot.

-Children ages 5 to 11 who are now receiving their initial vaccinations also will likely need booster shots, but studies on that are still underway, he said.
+Children ages 5 to 11 who are now receiving their initial vaccinations will also likely need booster shots, but studies on that are still underway, he said.
 Although vaccine doses for that age group are only one-third the dose of an adult vaccine, Fauci said that doesn't decrease the vaccine's efficacy.
 The children are receiving reduced doses because they are smaller, he said.

 Eshoo noted that Lucile Packard Children's Hospital Stanford is among the facilities doing clinical trials using the Pfizer-BioNTech vaccine for children.